-Throughout the animation, we use symbolism involving our interactions with nature, representing the passage of time as well as shifting notions of importance.
-Culturally, plants can be both coveted or undesirable simply by virtue of perspective.
-When dealing with categorization, our first question was: when does a plant become a weed?
+Throughout the animation, we depict “nature” in a variety of ways, from the engulfing, majestic beauty of an enchanted forest to the humble, resilient, and ubiquitous weed.
+Culturally, nature can be both coveted or undesirable simply by virtue of perspective.
+When dealing with this categorization, our first question was: when does a plant become a weed?
 And then we began to think about how the symbol of the weed could be used to examine our own role in society.
 When does a “human” become a weed?
 Is this tied to how we navigate and understand community and communication?
-In relation to metal health, when does a thought become a weed in one’s mind?
+In relation to mental health, when does a thought become a weed in one’s mind?

 Disappearing Pathways is our poetic exploration of these questions, and an examination of how perspectives can shift depending on where you are standing.

-This animation has been screened at the following venues in 2021:
+This animation has been screened at the following National and International venues in 2021:

 New York Independent Cinema Awards (awarded “Best Animation” in April 2021)